wt/rfc_tcp_without_handshaking/README.md

 > Because TCP has handshakes and UDP doesn't and handshakes spread COVID-19.

-And...my brain blew up, and I put together this RFC with some of my techy friends.
+And...my brain blew up, and I put together this RFC with one of my techy friends.

 Please enjoy it in one of these two manually updated places:
 * [traditional RFC txt](https://raw.githubusercontent.com/wt/rfc_tcp_without_handshaking/rendered_rfc/draft-tcp-without-handshake-latest.txt)